Mike Coppola (mobster): Biography

+In the 1940s he ran the Multiple Sports News Service with David Yaras of Chicago.
 In 1960, Coppola was one of 11 men officially listed in the Black Book by Nevada state officials, barring his entry into Nevada casinos.
 In February of that year, he sued his wife for divorce, claiming she threatened to kill him.
 A divorce was granted the following month to his wife, who apparently counter-sued.
 She later agreed to testify against Coppola in an income tax investigation, causing Coppola to order several gunmen to kidnap and assault her.
 Found severely beaten on an isolated beach in October 1960, Ann Drahmann (she reverted to her former name after divorcing) continued to aid the investigation.
 In April 1961, Coppola was indicted on four counts of income tax evasion.
 Following a mistrial, Coppola pleaded guilty in February 1962 and was fined $40,000 and sentenced to a year-and-a-day in federal prison.

 Drahmann, who claimed she also suffered mental and physical abuse from Coppola, fled to Europe with $250,000 of the crime families’ money following Coppola's imprisonment for tax evasion in 1962.
 While staying in Rome, she sent a letter to the Internal Revenue Service (with certain portions addressed to then-U.S. Attorney General Robert F. Kennedy) detailing the criminal activities of the Luciano crime family as well as a letter to the incarcerated Coppola.
 She died by suicide from an overdose of sleeping pills while in Rome.

 Following his release from prison, Coppola was unable to regain his previous power and lived in obscurity until his death in 1966 from nephritis at New England Baptist Hospital in Boston.